Getting to and from NAIA

 - Green GSM: iOS and Android

-Warning: they will not be allowed to enter the transport hub at Terminal 3.
+Warning: Green GSM vehicles are not allowed to enter the Terminal 3 transport hub.
 You can cross to nearby Newport City to use it.

-Grab works similarly to Uber and is widely used across Southeast Asia.
-You enter your destination in the app, see the estimated fare upfront, and get matched with a driver.
-Prices can go up during peak hours, rain, holidays, or late-night arrivals, but Grab is still one of the most reliable ways to avoid taxi scams or unclear pricing.
+Grab works like Uber and is common across Southeast Asia.
+Enter your destination, see the fare upfront, and get matched with a driver.
+Prices climb during peak hours, rain, holidays, or late-night arrivals, but Grab beats most alternatives at avoiding taxi scams and unclear pricing.

 - You are arriving in Manila for the first time